jberthault/MIDILab/README.md

 To get a visual description of the configuration, go to the menu "Handlers > Handlers".

-There is a first tab "List" containing all *handlers* and their status (open or closed).
+There is a first tab "List" containing all *handlers*, their status (open or closed) and parameters.
-This is where you can edit or delete those *handlers* by right-clicking on their name.
+You can edit or delete those *handlers* by right-clicking on their name.
+You can also change any parameter in real time.
 To add a new *handler*, you need to go to the third tab "Catalog" and double-click on a *handler type*.

 The second tab, "Graph", contains all *handlers* and their *connections*.